 Parents/guardians will be notified if their child will be discussed at a VTRA.
 If parents/guardians cannot be reached, or if they choose not to provide consent, but a concern for safety still exists due to threatening behaviour, the threat assessment may still proceed.
 All personal information shared throughout this process will respect and balance each individual's right to privacy with the need to ensure the safety of all.
 As always, student safety is our first priority.

 All parents/guardians receive a letter at the beginning of every school year explaining the VTRA protocol.
+Language assistance: This document contains important information.
+If you need help with language, please contact your school to arrange for an interpreter.

 For more information about the VTRA Protocol or other school safety matters, call 905-335-3665, ext.
 3389.